Technical Specifications

 HDR modes:

-• Full HDR (complete bracketing depending on base exposure setting, i.e. 18 to 30 f-stops)
+• Auto/Max (complete bracketing depending on base exposure setting, i.e. 18 to 30 f-stops)

 Base exposure:

-Automatic or manual from 30 seconds down to 1/8000 seconds.
+Automatic or manual from 30 seconds down to 1/8000 seconds (1/4000 seconds with EOS 6D).
 Device will bracket from chosen base exposure time down towards shorter exposure times.

 ISO: